Autism spectrum disorders in teens

 • Disintegrative disorder

 There is significant debate and disagreement when it comes to the underlying cause(s) of autism spectrum disorders.
-Although not conclusive, there are some factors that may be involved:
+Although not conclusive, there are some factors that may be involved, such as:

 • Brain structure abnormalities